ministryofjustice/hmpps-architecture-as-code/decisions/interventions/0003-use-git-commits-to-explain-our-work.md

 commit message which explains the change and addresses any questions that we think a reviewer might have about the change.

+We should also consider how merge commits can impact the reviewability of our pull requests.
+Merge commits stop the pull request from being a simple linear sequence of commits.
+Also, the diff of a merge commit, as presented by GitHub, can often be hard to understand.

 ### The Git repository is probably immortal

 There are other places where some of the codebase’s influences might be recorded